a14a-org/mongodb-s3-backup/SETUP_REPO.md

    docker exec <container_id> /app/run-backup.sh
    ```

-3. Verify that the backup appears in your S3 bucket
+3. Verify that the backup appears in your S3 bucket or S3-compatible storage

 The service is now set up to perform daily backups at midnight and maintain a 7-day retention policy.